Vikas-Kain/TalentFlow/README.md

 3. Filter by status (Active/Archived) or sort by different criteria
 4. Drag and drop jobs to reorder them
 5. Click "New Job" to create a new position
-6. Use the action buttons to view details, edit, or archive jobs
+6. Click on any job to view details, assessment builder, and candidates
+7. Use Activate/Archive buttons on job detail pages to change status

 ### Candidates Management
-1. Go to the Candidates page to see all applicants (Kanban only)
+1. **Global View**: Go to the Candidates page to see all applicants
+2. **Job-Specific View**: Navigate to Jobs → [Job] → Candidates for job-specific candidates
+3. **View Toggle**: Switch between Kanban board and virtualized list views
+4. **Filtering**: Use stage dropdown for server-side filtering, search bar for client-side search
-2. Drag candidates between stages to update their status (optimistic with rollback)
+5. **Drag & Drop**: Drag candidates between stages to update their status (optimistic with rollback)
-3. Use the search bar to find specific candidates; filter by stage
-4. Click on a candidate to view the profile, timeline, and add notes with @mentions
+6. **Candidate Profiles**: Click on any candidate to view detailed profile with timeline
+7. **Notes & Mentions**: Add notes with @mentions that are highlighted and rendered
+8. **Timeline**: View complete audit trail of candidate interactions and stage changes

 ### Assessment Builder
-1. Navigate to a job's assessment page (Jobs → View assessment)
+1. Navigate to a job's assessment page (Jobs → [Job] → Assessment)
 2. Create sections and add questions (single, multi, text, long-text, numeric, file stub)
-3. Configure validation (required, max length, numeric min/max) and optional conditional logic
+3. Configure validation (required, max length, numeric min/max) and conditional logic
+4. Use drag-and-drop to reorder sections and questions
-4. Use the live preview to fill the form; Validate or Save (local) the responses
+5. Use the live preview to test the assessment
-5. Click Save to persist the assessment definition to IndexedDB (through MSW)
+6. Click Save to persist the assessment definition to IndexedDB

 ## Configuration